danishkhan/renee-site/views/index.md

 Traditionally, routing and controller logic have been separate.
 In Rails, for instance, your path is matched to a controller and an action.
 This does not reflect the hierarchical nature of REST.

 Consider a simple example.
 The route `/posts/45/comments`.
 Typically, you'd expect this to load the post with the id 45, and then load the comments on that post.
 In [Rails](http://rubyonrails.org/), your code to load a post and understand that parameter would have to be in both your posts controller and your comments controller.
-[Sinatra](http://www.sinatrarb.com/) does no better as it searches linearly though a set of routes to find a matching block and then executes it.
+[Sinatra](http://www.sinatrarb.com/) does no better as it searches linearly though a list of path to find a matching path, and then executes the block associated with it.

 To model this same idea in Renee, you could do the following: